Saturday, October 16, 2021

 Community Leadership Award

-M.A.
-2017 Community and Teacher Leaders
+B.A.
+2013 Justice Studies; M.A.
+2018 Community and Teacher Leaders

 Outstanding GOLD Alumni Award

 Her scholarship excellence, commitment to service, and unstoppable leadership regarding diversity, equity, and inclusion make Dr. Samniqueka Halsey (B.S., Biology, 2011) one of NEIU’s most accomplished young alumni.
 She has published a dozen peer-reviewed articles and received numerous awards while completing her Ph.D. in Computational Biology, such as the ACM Computational and Data Science Fellowship.
 She has been consistently active in community education efforts, including co-founding an organization to provide hands-on STEM experiences for inner-city children and introducing middle school girls and their teachers to coding.
 Now a faculty member at University of Missouri, Dr. Halsey works one-on-one with a diverse group of undergraduate students in her research lab and is the lead creator of the COMPASS mentoring program for underrepresented students in STEM.
 As a Black woman in science, Dr. Halsey has distinguished herself as an outstanding role model for the next generation of scientists.